sf-wdi-22-23/modules-22/w10-mean/d4-dawn-ngclass-css/readme.md

 - Change classes dynamically based on changing variables
 - Apply a CSS class using transition for subtle animation

-### Preparation
-- Create a basic Angular app
-- Be awesome at CSS
-- Explain the use case for CSS classes

 ## CSS Classes in Angular - Intro (5 mins)

-Today we'll be learning two things that are fun, light, and extremely useful.

-First, Angular is a super dynamic front-end framework, and one of the things you'll do _most_ often when building a frontend is apply CSS classes to style elements on the page.
-Having the ability to change those styles based on _data_ is really powerful and can enable you to make some really dynamic interface designs.
-You certainly have the skills to do this with plain-old logic, but Angular gives us a tool built for this purpose – **ngClass**.
+As you know, Angular is a great, dynamic front-end framework.
+One of the things you'll do _most_ often when building a frontend is apply CSS classes to style elements on the page.
+Having the ability to change those styles based on _data_  can enable you to make some really dynamic interface designs.
+You certainly have the skills to do this with tools you've already learned, but Angular has a special directive just for this purpose – **ngClass**.

-Second, we're going to play add some subtle animation to our style with CSS transitions.
-Little things like that can really boost the credibility of your design – _if_ you use it well.
-But you certainly can't use it well if you don't know how to use it at all so let's check it out today.
+Once we've looked at how Angular helps us apply classes, we'll mix in some non-Angular-specific strategies to add subtle animation to our style with CSS transitions.
+Little things like CSS animation can really boost the credibility of your design – _if_ you use it well.
+As a first step, you have to know how to use it at all!

 ## Starter Code - Intro (5 mins)

-> Note: First, quickly demonstrate the solution code.
-Show them what we'll be adding:
-> - A nice little animation on the form
-> - Adding a class to the input when there's an error
->
-> That's it.
-Simple, but it's cool to see ahead of time.

-Now, go check out the starter code and see what we're working with.
-We've built a pretty basic Angular app using stuff you've mostly already seen.
+Now, go check out the starter code in `starter-code/app` and see what we're working with.
+The starter code is a basic Angular app using stuff you've mostly already seen.

 Take a few minutes and browse through the code that's there and investigate how it works and what it's doing.

 ## ngClass - Codealong (10 mins)

 `ngClass` is a pretty simple directive.
-There are a couple of possible ways to use it, but either way, it just needs a `true` or a `false` to decide if it should apply a class or remove it.
+There are a couple of possible ways to use it, but it needs to know the name of a class and whether the element should have that class or not - it uses a value of `true` or `false` to decide if it should apply the class.

 As you can imagine, `ngClass` can be applied to any HTML tag.
 If it can handle normal classes, it can handle `ngClass`.
-But keep in mind, `ngClass` is designed for adding/removing classes, so if you don't expect the classes to change, just use normal `class='something'`.
+But keep in mind, `ngClass` is designed for adding/removing classes, so if you don't expect the classes to change, just use the normal `class="something"` attribute.

 Now let's give this a shot: Like in our finished example, we want to apply a class of `error` – we've already got a style for that that will make the borders red so it's obvious something's wrong.

 We need a true/false statement that will tell us if it's an "error" or not.
 For simplicity's sake, let's say that our only validation is whether the text of the input is four or more characters.
-The number's arbitrary but a good example.
+The number here is arbitrary.

 We've got this: